Unit of Measure in Microsoft Dynamics 365

 Additionally, use the external codes button on Units Form to set up external codes.

 External codes can be used for specific vendors or customers.
 Then on the bottom half of the form, you'll type in the value.
 This is the value that will be used.

 When you use the Application Integration Framework …

-The above text is an excerpt from our training material Merchandising and Inventory Management in Microsoft Dynamics 365 for Retail, available in our webshop.
+The above text is an excerpt from some of our training materials.